serge-rgb/acid-rt/README.md

 ![screenshot](http://i.imgur.com/kyQswNi.png)

-This is a real time ray tracing renderer, designed to be a drop-in substitute for the Oculus Rift's SDK renderer.
+This is a real time ray tracing renderer; a proof of concept designed to be work with the Oculus Rift.

-Work in progress.
-Not for general consumption, but the aim is to be able to make games using it.

 Features:
 ---------